staghado/vit.cpp/README.md

 - 4-bit, 5-bit and 8-bit quantization support.
 - Support for timm ViTs with different variants out of the box.

-`vit.cpp` also has a short startup time compared to large ML frameworks, which makes it suitable for serverless deployments where the cold start is an issue.
+An important aspect of using `vit.cpp` is that it has short startup times compared to common DL frameworks, which makes it suitable for serverless deployments where the cold start is an issue.

 ## Vision Transformer architecture